20th Century Women Composers

 Overall aims and purpose

-generate an awareness of the cultural, gender and social issues inherent in twentieth-century Western music
+generate an enhanced awareness of the cultural, gender and social issues inherent in twentieth-century Western music

 introduce outstanding pieces by professional women composers of the twentieth century

-examine the ways in which these composers and their works have been received in their own time and in subsequent periods
+examine in depth the ways in which these composers and their works have been received in their own time and in subsequent periods

 Musicology has in recent years been enriched by research that highlights the contribution made by women to Music & Music History.This module forms an introduction to some of the most important women musicians of the twentieth century, including: